 To ensure fisheries become more resilient to climate change we need to understand where issues are likely to arise and the severity of their respective impacts.
 We also need to incentivise adoption of best practice management measures.

-To achieve this, the MSC is carrying out the ‘Assessment of Risks posed by Climate Change’ project (ARC), led by MSC Principal Scientist Dr Katie Longo, with support from climate change analyst Lauren Koerner.
+To achieve this, the MSC is carrying out the ‘Assessment of Risks posed by Climate Change’ project (ARC), led by MSC Principal Scientist Dr Katie Longo, with key support from spatial and climate change analyst Lauren Koerner.

-The project, which is supported by the MSC’s Ocean Stewardship Fund and the FAO Common Oceans Tuna Project, will assess fisheries' level of exposure and sensitivity to threats, and the degree of resilience afforded by the governance capacity.
+The project, which is supported by the MSC’s Ocean Stewardship Fund and the FAO Common Oceans Tuna Project, is assessing fisheries' level of exposure and sensitivity to threats, and the degree of resilience afforded by the governance capacity.

-In the first phase, the project will focus on the threats posed by the shifting distribution of fish stocks across management boundaries, and projected changes such as the overall abundance of predators and prey throughout the ecosystem.
-Data from publicly available MSC assessment and pre-assessment reports will be used to evaluate fishery governance capacity.
+In the first phase, the project has focused on the threats posed by the shifting distribution of fish stocks across management boundaries as well as the capacity of fishery governance systems to deal with change.

 Research partners and collaborations